 Then, I started getting some attention online.
 Big photo agencies began picking up my work.
 I was choosen as a suggested member at Expoure.
-I was handpicked as one of then photographers over at EyeEm (which is kind of a big deal, since they've got some 18 million members, all talented in their own ways).
+I was handpicked as one of then photographers over at EyeEm (which is kind of a big deal, since they've got some 19 million members, all talented in their own ways).

 But no matter how you look at it, it's still all about taking pictures, the thinking about it, the postprocessing and the looks on people's faces.
 And the joy of doing so.